junxit/us-congress-bills-110/metadata.md

 - 2007-05-08 — Placed on the House Calendar, Calendar No. 58.
 - 2007-05-08 — The House Committee on Rules reported an original measure, H. Rept.
 110-137, by Mr. Cardoza.
 - 2007-05-08 — The House Committee on Rules reported an original measure, H. Rept.
 110-137, by Mr. Cardoza.
+- 2007-05-09 — Considered as privileged matter. (consideration: CR H4643-4646)
+- 2007-05-09 — Considered as unfinished business. (consideration: CR H4655)
+- 2007-05-09 — DEBATE - The House proceeded with one hour of debate on H. Res.
+383.
+- 2007-05-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-05-09 — On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 197 (Roll no. 312). (text: CR H4643)
+- 2007-05-09 — POSTPONED PROCEEDINGS - At the conclusion of debate on H. Res.
+383, the Chair put the question on adoption of the resolution and by voice vote, announced the ayes had prevailed.
+Mr. Lincoln Diaz-Balart demanded the yeas and nays and the Chair postponed further proceedings on the question of adoption of resolution until later in the legislative day.
+- 2007-05-09 — Passed/agreed to in House: On agreeing to the resolution Agreed to by the Yeas and Nays: 223 - 197 (Roll no. 312).(text: CR H4643)
+- 2007-05-09 — The previous question was ordered without objection. (consideration: CR H4646)